SpaiR/imgui-java/README.md

 #### Dependencies
 For simplicity, example of dependencies for Gradle and Maven only show how to add natives for Windows.<br>
 Feel free to add other platforms: `imgui-java-natives-windows-x86`, `imgui-java-natives-linux`, `imgui-java-natives-linux-x86`, `imgui-java-natives-macos`.

+Take a note, that you also need to add dependencies to [LWJGL](https://www.lwjgl.org/).
+Examples below shows how to do it as well.

 <details>
         <summary><b>Gradle</b></summary>